 Mindful of the fact that it can easily top out over 120°F there in the summer, we took a lot of sunscreen and water, started well before dawn, and planned on leaving early.
-By 7:30 it was unpleasantly hot.
-By 8:30 it was sweltering.
+By 7:30 it was unpleasantly hot; by 8:30 it was sweltering.
 But we were finding birds and bugs so it was all good.
 We had the company of our good friend, Bob Miller, a local birding and odes expert who lives in Brawley, and who knows where to find everything worth seeing in terms of local wildlife at the Salton Sea.

 One of the more stylish and fancy of Salton Sea dragonflies is the Roseate Skimmer (Orthemis ferruginea).
 A relatively large dragonfly at 3–3.5 inches, the Roseate Skimmer male is characterized by his pinkish abdomen and purplish thorax, and a tendency to hang from exposed perches.
-They often sally hunt from perches but return to them.
-This makes them great digiscoping subjects.
+They often sally hunt from perches but return to them, which makes them great digiscoping subjects.
 In this case, I was using a Canon EOS T3 Rebel attached to a Swarovski ATX-65 spotting scope with a Swarovski TLS APO adaptor.
 The female Roseate Skimmer is more orange brown on the abdomen and thorax with a pale cream stripe bisecting the top of the thorax.
-Roseate Skimmer is very uncommon in Orange County, but we’ve seen several at the pond in Thomas Riley Regional Park.
+Although Roseate Skimmer is very uncommon in Orange County, but we’ve seen several at the pond in Thomas Riley Regional Park.